jobandtalent/dkron-rb/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/dkron-rb.
+Bug reports and pull requests are welcome on GitHub at https://github.com/jobandtalent/dkron-rb.

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0).